-ASTR 1120-001 Gen. Astronomy: Stars & Gals Fall 2005.
+ASTR 1200-001 Gen. Astronomy: Stars & Gals Spring 2018.
 Project 2.
-T Sep 27.
-Scribe's name:

-Names of other members of the group:

-Stars
+Fri Feb 16.

-1. We normally think of red as hot and blue as cold, yet in this class you have learned that blue stars are hotter and red stars are cooler.
+Scribe's name: Names of other members of the group: Stars 1.
+We normally think of red as hot and blue as cold, yet in this class you have learned that blue stars are hotter and red stars are cooler.
 Explain this apparent contradiction.

-- 2. (a) Why is the name "main sequence" given to main sequence stars? - (b) Why is the name "red giant" given to red giant stars? - (c) Why is the name "white dwarf" given to white dwarf stars?
+2. (a) Why is the name "main sequence" given to main sequence stars? (b) Why is the name "red giant" given to red giant stars? (c) Why is the name "white dwarf" given to white dwarf stars?

 3. How do we know that the Sun is a main sequence star?
 4. What property of a star is the most important in determining its fate?
 What principal effect does this property have on the internal structure of a star, that results in different fates?

-5. If you wanted to plot the HR diagram of a star cluster, what measurements or observations of the cluster would you need to make?
+F 5.
+If you wanted to plot the HR diagram of a star cluster, what measurements or observations of the cluster would you need to make?
 Explain.

-6. Above are HR diagrams of two clusters of stars, an open cluster, and a globular cluster.
+6. Above are HR diagrams of two clusters of stars, an open cluster (Messier 45, the Pleiades), and a globular cluster (Messier 55).
 What property of the clusters causes the two HR diagrams to differ?
 Explain how this property causes the effect.